carpentries-incubator/workflows-nextflow/episodes/01-getting-started-with-nextflow.md

 Nextflow extends this approach, adding the ability to define complex program interactions and an accessible (high-level) parallel computational environment based on the [dataflow programming model](https://devopedia.org/dataflow-programming), whereby the processes are connected via their `outputs` and `inputs` to other `processes`, and processes run as soon as they receive an input.

-The diagram below illustrates the differences between dataflow model and a simple linear program .
+The diagram below illustrates the differences between a dataflow model and a simple linear program .